 For simplicity’s sake, let’s say we did our budgeting and used the calculator to figure out that you can afford and qualified for a $500,000 home, so your down payment savings goal should be $100,000.

 Tips to save money for mortgage down payment

 Flesh out your savings plan with ‘bite-sized’ steps

-Now you can start to plan how much money you should realistically put aside each month.
+Now you can start to plan how much money you should really put aside each month.